Breaking

 I had this one break in prod on a Friday afternoon.
 The server threw EADDRINUSE: address already in use :::3000 and wouldn’t come back up.
 The deploy script restarted the process, the new process tried to bind port 3000, the old one was still holding it, and the supervisor kept retrying in a loop until somebody noticed in Slack.
 Total damage: about three minutes of dropped traffic and one engineer’s evening.

-The fix in one paragraph (skip ahead to the rest if you have 60 seconds)
+The fix in one paragraph (skip ahead if you have 60 seconds)

 Find the process holding the port, kill it, restart your app.
 Three commands per OS, copy-paste: